-Key risks arising upon change to employment terms
+Key risks of changing employment terms

 Any change to a UK employment contract including bonus terms technically requires the employee’s consent.
 It doesn’t matter if the employment contract doesn’t specify the condition or benefit.
 For example, the provision of a subsidised staff canteen could become a contractual entitlement over time even though the employment contract does not specifically mention the benefit of the staff canteen.

 Can the employer change the contract without employee’s consent?

 If an employer unilaterally changes an employee’s employment contract, without their express or implied consent, this is a: